 Table of Contents

 1 The biochemical process of anaerobic digestion

 Anaerobic digestion is often considered to be a complex process, the digestion itself is based on a reduction process consisting of a number of biochemical reactions taking place under anoxic conditions.
 Methane formation in anaerobic digestion involves four different steps: hydrolysis, acidogenesis, acetogenesis, and methanogenesis.

-Most researchers report that the rate-limiting step for complex organic substrate is the hydrolysis step due to the formation of toxic byproducts (complex heterocyclic compounds) or non-desirable volatile fatty acids (VFA) formed during hydrolysis: whereas methanogenesis is the rate limiting step for easy biodegradable substrates.
+Most researchers report that the rate-limiting step for the complex organic substrate is the hydrolysis step due to the formation of toxic byproducts (complex heterocyclic compounds) or non-desirable volatile fatty acids (VFA) formed during hydrolysis: whereas methanogenesis is the rate-limiting step for easy biodegradable substrates.

 Figure 1: Phase separation of the anaerobic digestion system